 Power of attorney, as it relates to auto transport, is the required document that allows the shipper (referred to as the consignor) to act on your behalf in matters of customs and legal issues.
-Unless you plan on being present at the port when your car is being exported, the company moving it will need to have power of attorney to move your car overseas.
-On the customer side, this arrangement is helpful since the shipper takes care of all the red tape, which helps speed things along and prevent delays and unexpected costs.
+Unless you plan on being present at the port when your car is being exported, the company moving it will need to have power of attorney to move your vehicle overseas.
+This arrangement is helpful for the customer since the shipper takes care of all the red tape, which helps speed things along and prevent delays and unexpected costs.

-The power of attorney form, which must be authenticated by a notary public, allows the company shipping your vehicle to handle any issues relating to import and export laws, taxes and procedures.
-(Believe us when we say that it pays to have a shipper with some experience if and when an issue does arise!)
+The power of attorney form, which a notary public must authenticate, allows the company shipping your vehicle to handle any issues relating to import and export laws, taxes, and procedures.
+(Believe us when we say it pays to have a shipper with some experience if and when an issue arises!)
 In addition to authorizing power of attorney, the company you hire to move your car will also need to the following documentation from you:

 - Title (original)